EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Decode message_2 (see {{CBOR}}).

 * Retrieve the protocol state using the connection identifier C_U and/or other external information such as the CoAP Token and the 5-tuple.

-* Validate that there is a solution to the curve definition for the given x-coordinate G_Y.

 * Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, and IV_2.